rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 The upgrade button has been removed for legacy apps from the **Apps > Installed Apps** page.

-If you have a legacy app installed and want to upgrade it:

-- The legacy [feature flag](../../advanced-user-guides/enable-experimental-features/enable-experimental-features.md) must be turned on (if it's not turned on automatically because of having a legacy app before upgrading)
+If you have a legacy app installed and want to upgrade it, the legacy [feature flag](../../advanced-user-guides/enable-experimental-features/enable-experimental-features.md) must be turned on.
+If you have a legacy app already running before you upgrade, this flag will already be on.

-- You can upgrade the app from cluster explorer, from the left nav section **Legacy > Project > Apps**
+- You can upgrade the app from cluster explorer, from the left nav section **Legacy > Project > Apps**.
-- For multi-cluster apps, you can go to **≡ > Multi-cluster Apps** and upgrade the app from there
+- For multi-cluster apps, go to **≡ > Multi-cluster Apps** and upgrade the app from there.

 ### Limitations

 Dashboard apps or Rancher feature charts **cannot** be installed using the Rancher CLI.